The health benefits of cooking from scratch are worth all the extra effort and hard work.

 Cooking in your kitchen can be therapeutic for you in many ways.

-Although you do take time to plan ahead in most cases, there is still plenty of room for spontaneity.
+Although you do take time to plan in most cases, there is still plenty of room for spontaneity.

 From my experience, cooking from scratch feels a lot like art.

 The challenge of using raw ingredients for cooking is exciting.

 Learning tricks like how to improvise in the middle of a recipe is creative and boosts confidence.